 For this lab, each group will be getting a notebook containing pictures of galaxies.
-These notebooks are divided into five different sections.
-Below, there are five sections with exercises that correspond to each of the five sections in the notebook.
+These notebooks are divided into five different subsections.
+Below, there are five subsections with exercises that correspond to each of the five subsections in the notebook.
 Make sure to answer all of the questions fully, and to the best of your ability.